Rosterfy announces that it has raised $2m AUD in private equity funding as part of major new drive to develop its footprint globally.

 - Line of approval.
 Outline who the volunteer will be reporting into and their role within the organization so that there is transparency around management

 - Benefits to the volunteer.
-Remembering that volunteering is a two way street, think about the ways in which this role can benefit someone.
-Whether this is access to a unique event, assistance fundraising or industry experience and networking opportunities there are so many benefits to volunteering.
+Remembering that volunteering is a two-way street, think about the ways in which this role can benefit someone.
+Whether this is access to a unique event, assistance fundraising or industry experience and networking opportunities, there are so many benefits of volunteering.
+Don't forget, picking up volunteering skills can help students land their dream job.

 - Certifications.
 In some instances you may require your volunteers to hold certain certifications including a Working with Children’s Check, First Aid Certificate and/or Forklift Licence.
 If this is the case, make sure that this is outlined clearly in your volunteer job description.